 Welcome to Fred Bartenstein’s Bluegrass Pages

 Growing up in bluegrass, Fred Bartenstein had the privilege of knowing and working with virtually all of the music's first generation.
-The editor of Muleskinner News from 1969-1974, he has also been a musician, festival MC and talent director, composer, record producer, compiler of the first bluegrass market research, founder of a regional association, and a lifelong fan.
+The editor of Muleskinner News from 1969-1974, he has also been a broadcaster, musician, festival MC and talent director, composer, record producer, compiler of the first bluegrass market research, founder of a regional association, and a lifelong fan.

 IBMA MemberIn his professional life, Fred has been a manager and CEO for nonprofits, government and business.
 He currently manages an organizational development consulting practice from Yellow Springs, Ohio, helping groups (including the International Bluegrass Music Association and International Bluegrass Music Museum) shape and adapt to change.